php-censor/php-censor/docs/en/plugins/composer.md

 Warning
 =======

 If you are using a Composer private repository like Satis, with HTTP authentication, you must check your username and password inside the ```auth.json``` file.
-PHPCI uses the ```--no-interaction``` flag, so it will not warn if you must provide that info.
+PHP Censor uses the ```--no-interaction``` flag, so it will not warn if you must provide that info.

 For more info, please check the Composer documentation.